chrissyFraser/vander-weele-farms-llc/journals/marble.md

 10/13/22

-    -attempting new cart approach, working with Chrissy and Steve on a single cart rather than 3 separate attempts.
+    - attempting new cart approach, working with Chrissy and Steve on a single cart rather than 3 separate attempts.

+10/17/22

+    - overall rough day, not much was done
+    - began working on CI/CD and testing

+10/18/22

+    - working on CI/CD and testing with "The Elliots", databases are having errors when trying to build